modelsbymike3d/arbootcamp/content/snapchat-intermediate/500-opacity-slider.md

 ---
-title: 'Opacity Slider'
+title: 'Change the opacity of anything with a slider in Lens Studio'
-metaTitle: 'Opacity slider in Lens Studio'
+metaTitle: 'Change the opacity of anything with a slider in Lens Studio'
 metaDescription: 'Learn how to change the opacity of any image or material with a slider as we build a completely reusable script in Lens Studio!'
 metaImage: /snapchat-intermediate/background-blur/thumbnail.jpg
 software: 'Lens Studio'